flammie/flammie.github.io/duolingo.markdown

 always getting worse and less useful.
 Also in 2023 duolingo laid off a lot of humans to begin to use AI to make these courses so we can only expect it to be much much worse in near future.
-If you can use real courses made by professional teachers it is usually much better than supporting duolingo.**
+If you can use real courses made by professional teachers it is usually much better than supporting duolingo.
+Finally, in 2024 duolingo has made free version of the app unusable, you literally cannot continue learning after 5 mistakes unless you pay now!**

 Duolingo is a language learning app in 2000's.
 It is quite simple, in that it only features few very basic language exercises.
 It has mobile app and a browser